Kedreamix/Linly-Talker/README_en.md

 - **Updated Gradio to the latest version 4.16.0, providing the interface with additional functionalities such as capturing images from the camera to create digital personas, among others.**
 - **ASR and THG have been updated.
 FunASR from Alibaba has been integrated into ASR, enhancing its speed significantly.
 Additionally, the THG section now incorporates the Wav2Lip model, while ER-NeRF is currently in preparation (Coming Soon).**
+- **I have incorporated the GPT-SoVITS model, which is a voice cloning method.
+By fine-tuning it with just one minute of a person's speech data, it can effectively clone their voice.
+The results are quite impressive and worth recommending.**
+- **I have integrated a web user interface (WebUI) that allows for better execution of Linly-Talker.**

 ## Introduction